SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/sg-collect-info.md

 3. heap - Full heap dump created via pprof
 4. goroutine - Full dump of all running goroutines, created via pprof

+## Installing Dependencies

+`sgcollect_info` will be able to collect more information if the following tools are installed:

+* [Golang](https://golang.org/doc/install) -- this should be the same version that Sync Gateway was built with.
+For the Sync Gateway 1.3 release, use go version 1.5.3.
+* [Graphviz](http://www.graphviz.org/Download..php) -- this is used to render PDFs of the [go pprof](https://golang.org/pkg/net/http/pprof/) output.

 ## Log files

 The tool creates the following log files in the ouput file.